SOFTINUX/Base/Readme.md

 ## Basic Concepts

-*Softinux Base* is a framework that looks like a .NET Core web application, but is intended to host mini web applications called extensions.
+*SoftinuxBase* is a framework that looks like a .NET Core web application, but is intended to host mini web applications called extensions.
 Every extension will plug its content (pages, menu items) as well as security and authentication related items (permissions, roles, links...).

-*Base* manages the common stuff so that the developer can focus on its extension and business logic, just having to provide what we call metadata to know how to display and authorize access to content, and use our version of Authorize attribute.
+*SoftinuxBase* manages the common stuff so that the developer can focus on its extension and business logic, just having to provide what we call metadata to know how to display and authorize access to content, and use our version of Authorize attribute.

 Read [documentation](https://softinux-base.readthedocs.io/en/latest/?) to learn more about this.